MatthewTDunn/Certifications-Qualifications/README.md

 - Certified Administrator

-<strong>Certification can be validated by following the link <a target="_blank" href="https://trailhead.salesforce.com/en/credentials/verification/">here</a> and typing Matthew Dunn into the <em>Verify a Salesforce Certified Professional</em> search box
+Certification can be validated by following the link <a target="_blank" href="https://trailhead.salesforce.com/en/credentials/verification/">here</a> and typing Matthew Dunn into the <em>Verify a Salesforce Certified Professional</em> search box